Remember to scroll for more!

 Charles’s sister, Anne, was born two years later and she became his constant companion.
 The siblings had a shared bond as Elizabeth’s only children at the time of her accession to the throne and for several years after.
 When they were older, Charles and Anne went on royal tours together representing their mother during her reign.

 Elizabeth’s accession was a big change for everyone, personally and professionally.
-Prince Philip was often away at sea as a naval officer in command of his own ship, but when Elizabeth became Queen, Philip had to leave the Navy.
-Duties as her consort became his first priority, but he was also put in charge of overseeing the royal residences and the education of the children.
+Prince Philip, the Duke of Edinburgh, was often away at sea as a naval officer in command of his own ship, but when Elizabeth became Queen, Philip had to leave the Navy.
+Duties as her consort became his first priority, but at home Philip was in charge of overseeing the royal residences and the education of the children.

 Royal School Days

-Happily, Charles spent part of the school year in 1966 as an exchange student in Melbourne, Australia – the first member of the British Royal family to attend an overseas school in the Commonwealth.
-He had a delightful time there and though he was much farther from home, Charles was not stricken with the homesickness that marked his time at Cheam.
+Charles spent part of the term in 1966 as an exchange student at the Timbertop campus of Geelong Grammar School in Victoria, Australia.
+This made Charles the first member of the British Royal family to attend an overseas school in the Commonwealth.
+He had a delightful time there and though he was much farther from home, Charles was not stricken with the homesickness that marked his time at Cheam or Gordonstoun.

 During university the Prince read archaeology and anthropology and, for his last two years, history at the University of Cambridge.
 He enjoyed appearing in several college revues and gaining his “University Colours” for polo.
 In 1969 he spent one summer term in Aberystwyth at the University of Wales before his formal investiture as Prince of Wales that summer.
 Soon after, he graduated from Cambridge with a BA degree in 1970.
 He is the first Prince of Wales to obtain a university degree.